1.1.1. Feature Table

 The original iA Writer for iPad was created five years ago last November.
 Since then, we produced a second version–iA Writer Pro–along with apps for Mac and even Android.
 The all-new iA Writer represents the third generation of the iA Writer family.
 It is backwards compatible with both iA Writer Classic and iA Writer Pro, and yet it is a wholly distinct application.

-We removed iA Writer Classic from the App Stores back in August, and the new iA Writer directly replaces the position iA Writer Pro held in the App Stores.
+The new iA Writer directly replaces the position iA Writer Pro held in the App Stores.
 In this way, we could offer it as a free upgrade to Pro customers.

 Going forward, there will only be the all-new iA Writer.
 If you purchased iA Writer Classic, you can still download it to your devices via the “Purchased” section of either App Store.
 However, we will not be updating it further and at some point it will no longer be compatible with Apple’s OSs.
 If you would like to upgrade to the new iA Writer it will be a separate purchase.